-This Ginger Orange Seared Ahi Tuna is a fishy take on Orange Chicken.
+This Ahi Tuna Salad with Ginger Orange Dressing is a fishy take on Orange Chicken.
 This delicious dinner show-stopper is easy to prepare and ready in 15 minutes.

 Last year, I fell in love.
 Yes, that’s right– I fell head over heels for a fish.
 Which fish?
 Was it salmon that captured my heart?
 Cod that gave me a giddy smile?
 Trout that made me gush to all my friends?
 No, no, and nope!
 (Although I won’t lie– I love all those fish too!)

 This time, it was ahi tuna that made my heart skip a beat, and I just can’t get enough!
 It’s flavor-packed, it’s filling and meaty, and best of all– it’s EASY!
 As in, ridiculously easy.
 This Ahi Tuna Salad with Ginger Orange Dressing is a healthier take on the meatier Orange Chicken.

 This easy ahi tuna salad is marinated for ten minutes, cooks in about one minute (yes that’s right– ONE minute), and is topped off with a simple sauce made from the marinade.

 If you’re wondering how a fish-obsessed, seafood junkie like me hadn’t eaten ahi tuna until a year ago, here’s what happened.
 I have eaten it before.
 In fact, I’ve eaten ahi tuna FOR YEARS.
 Here’s how my ahi tuna experiences went– I’d order it at a restaurant, cringe when it came out looking like bright red raw beef, and then I’d eat it anyway.
 Sometimes it was delicious, but more often it was “eh.”